gianintech/100-days-of-code/log.md

 **Thoughts:** I'm amazed with how amazing Canva was, I never expected it to be this good.
 But overall, I'm getting better in designing.

 **Link to work:** https://gianintech.my.canva.site/

+### Day 5: July 23, 2022
+**Today's Progress**:
+I learned more about some keywords in Javascript such as alert, prompt, and declaring variables and assigning value.
+I managed to solve the quiz with the solution that came in mind.
+The quiz was about switching the value of 2 variables.

+✔ Introduction to Javascript

+✔ Javascript Alerts

+✔ Data Types

+✔ Javascript Variables

+✔ Javascript Variables Exercise

+**Thoughts:**
+It's quite confusing at first, but since I already have experience in programming it just came naturally for me.